Toufik98/ai-powered-visual-inspection-for-manufacturing/README.md

 * `source` : contains the principal files of the project, predict.py that will be used to load the models and make the prediction, main.py that will the main file of the project

 ## Installation
+### Linux
-To be able to use the project, you need to do the following :
+To be able to use the project on a Linux machine, you need to do the following :
 * Install the Python 3.8.x or higher version
 * Install the needed packages with `pip install -r requirements.txt`
 * Install qt5-default with `sudo apt-get install qt5-default`
+* Install Tkinter with `sudo apt-get install python3-tk`
+### Windows
+For Windows, you need :
+* Python 3.8.x or higher version
+* The needed packages with `pip install -r requirements.txt`
 ## Usage
+### Main file
 Execute the main file of the project with `python3 main.py`

+### Separate files
+Since the project architecture is divided into server and client, you can execute the server with `python3 grpc/server.py` and the client with `python3 gui/qml_connector.py`

+## gRPC
+The gRPC server is used to make the application available to the outside world.
+It is used to make the prediction of the images and to send the results to the client.

+The received messages and the sent messages are defined in the `grpc/rgb_image.proto` file.
+They can be modified to fit the needs of the project.

+after any modification, you need to regenerate grpc files with `python -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=. rgb_image.proto`